Let's have a little chit chat about 'accuracy'.

 Even though the Word of God is sweet already, at times taking the Word of God, ‘as is’ in the English language can truly limit the magnitude of understanding that God wants to reveal to us!

 So it is hard to be a translator.

 When translating text, the translator has to takes into consideration:

-There are two main ways the scriptures can be translated.
-Either Word-For-Word or Thought-For-Thought.
+There are three main ways the scriptures is

 Recently, in an attempt to make the bible even easier to understand, or perhaps to help God ‘get to the point quickly’ ( noticed the hint of sarcasm?); individuals have begun publishing bibles with paraphrased scripture.